One running back, one tight end, and three wide receivers.

 Recruiting & Roster

-The transfer portal is the system used by college athletes to enter the transfer process and be contacted by other schools.
+The transfer portal is the NCAA system players use to enter the transfer process.

 Recruiting & Roster